COVID Vaccines: The Lowdown and Answers to Common Questions, by Erin Stair MD, MPH (Dr. Eeks)

 What’s in the J&J Vaccine?

-It’s an adenovirus vector grown in the PER.C6 cell line that includes the genetic material for the spike protein on COVID-19.
+It’s an Adenovirus vector that is made harmless and grown in the PER.C6 cell line.
+It includes the genetic code for the spike protein on COVID-19.
 It also includes the following inactive ingredients:

 - Citric Acid MonoHydrate: An Organic Acid

 - Trisodium Citrate DiHydrate: Often used as a buffer in solutions and certain medications.
 Also used as a food additive or a flavoring agent, like in club sodas and drink mixes